berrueta/berrueta.github.io/_posts/2025-06-08-nullability-annotations.md

 In 1965, Tony Hoare was designing ALGOL W, a structured programming language that was a significant step forward over low level assembly languages, and that would eventually evolve in to Pascal in the 1970s.
-Its influence can be felt in many languages through a lineage of languages that includes C, C++, Java, Python and many others.
+Its influence can be felt in many languages through a lineage that includes C, C++, Java, Python and many others.
 But a fateful decision was made in the design of ALGOL W that would haunt programmers for decades to come: the invention of `null` references.
 That was 60 years ago.
 Since then, `null` references have caused countless headaches, bugs and security vulnerabilities.